thiago-a-souza/MongoDB/08-Replication.md

 Not all *replica set* members can vote.
 Actually, up to 7 members can vote out of the 50 members allowed in a *replica set*.
 To be eligible, it must have set the *votes* greater than 0 and the *state* must be *PRIMARY, SECONDARY, STARTUP2, RECOVERING, ARBITER,* or *ROLLBACK*.
 Non-voting members must have the priority and votes set to zero.
 Similarly, it's not allowed to have priorities greater than zero without votes.

+If the primary becomes unavailable during a write operation that was not replicated to secondaries, the former primary must rollback that data when it rejoins the *replica set* to preserve the data consistency.
+Obviously, a rollback does not take place if the data gets replicated to another node that remains available.
+To prevent rollbacks, write operations can enable journaling and specify a majority write concern, so the request is only acknowledged when the data gets replicated to most nodes.